 Note – If you can get your hands on organic, cold-pressed canola oil, then it won’t be as high in oxidized fats and trans fats, so we can assume it would be okay to consume.

 How to use this.
+Don’t.
 While some canola oil products may be less processed than others, it is difficult to tell them apart.
-This type of oil isn’t the worst out there, but it isn’t great and you are better off using olive or avocado oil.
+This type of oil isn’t the worst out there, but it isn’t great either.
+You are better off using olive or avocado oil.
 In canola oil’s refinement process heat is added, nutrients are stripped away, and the oil itself goes bad.

 This is often a blend of several different plants like soybean, corn, cottonseed, and sunflower, which can make it hard to know exactly what you are putting in your body.